 Answer = $1,100 loss

-As a reminder, closing contracts involves doing the opposite transaction performed upfront.
-In this scenario, two options were sold to create the short straddle (opening sales).
-To close both options, they’ll need to be bought (closing purchases).
+As a reminder, closing a contract means doing the opposite of the opening transaction.
+Since both options were sold to open the short straddle (opening sales), both must be bought to close (closing purchases).
 After selling $900 of options and buying to close for $2,000, the investor ends with a $1,100 loss.

 Let’s examine one more scenario involving closing transactions for our last example: